 The applicant is proposing to develop the site with six single detached lots on a private road with access from Pineview Avenue.
 The applicant is also seeking approval for a Vacant Land Condominium to facilitate the development.

-The lands are currently designated as Low/Medium Denisty Residential in the City of Cambridge Official Plan and are located within a Regeneration Area.
+The lands are currently designated as Low/Medium Density Residential in the City of Cambridge Official Plan and are located within a Regeneration Area.
 The proposed Zoning By-law Amendment is to rezone the RS1 Semi-Detached Residential lands to R6 Single Residential to permit the proposed development.

-Neighbourhood Meeting - May 15, 2023
+Neighbourhood Meeting: May 15, 2023

 OR01/23 – 229, 235, 239, 247 Royal Oak Road